OSU-STARLAB/Simul-LLM/README.md

 ---

-### To-Do/Wish List

-1. Add support for more custom tailoring of "computationally aware" MT latency.
-2. ~~Add support for more evaluation metrics (e.g. COMET).~~
-3. ~~Add support for easy to swap out translation scheduling.
-While not difficult in the project's current form, the process of swapping schedules could be rendered essentially seamless with a bit of additional work.~~
-4. Finish validating Llama examples.
-5. ~~Finish adding some extra ``accelerate`` support to ensure access to more interesting DP paradigms.~~
-6. ~~Add multi-modal options/support for SimulST possibilities.~~

----

 ### Extending to Other LLMs

 The structure of this repository is meant to be friendly to attempts to extend its functionality to new LLMs.
 The following general steps can be executed to enable fine-tuning and evaluation via SimulEval: